zaccharieramzi/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zaccharie Ramzi is a PhD student working on designing Deep Learning models for MRI reconstruction.
-He has a double affiliation at CEA and Inria, and works in 3 teams, Neurospin and Cosmostat both at CEA and Parietal at Inria.
+He has a double affiliation at CEA and Inria, and works in 3 teams, Neurospin and Cosmostat both at CEA, and Parietal at Inria.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.